nikhiljose7/captionToImage/README.md

         streamlit run app.py
         ```
     * Open your web browser and navigate to the local URL provided by Streamlit.
-    * In the sidebar of the web application, paste the ngrok URL you copied from the backend notebook into the "Enter Backend API URL" field.
+    * In the sidebar of the web application, paste the ngrok URL you copied from the backend into the "Enter Backend API URL" field.

 ## Usage